State Record System

 Typically, there are five codes that apply to ELL students in the NSSRS Student Templates.
 Not all of these codes will apply to all students.
-Please see the descriptions below and refer to the Student templates instruction manual for guidance.

 Field 95: LEP Eligibility